 Several recent studies suggest that you should get your calcium from foods, not pills.
 A study of more than 50,000 older adults showed that calcium pills with or without vitamin D had only weak, inconsistent effects on fracture risk (Climacteric, 2015;18 Suppl 2:22-31).
 Researchers at Johns Hopkins followed 2700 people who take calcium pills for 10 years and found that they had a 22 per cent increased risk of arteriosclerotic calcium plaques forming in the arteries leading to their hearts, compared to those who did not take calcium pills (Journal of the American Heart Association, October 11, 2016).
 This confirms other studies associating arterial plaque formation with calcium pills (Heart, Jun 2012;98(12):920-5).
 On the other hand, people who took in large amounts of calcium from food (>1400 milligrams per day) were 27 percent less likely to have plaques.
 This suggests that calcium in pills is processed differently from calcium in foods to accumulate in body tissues and increase risk for heart attacks (J Clin Hypertens (Greenwich), May 2, 2017) and strokes (Journal of the American Heart Association, Oct.
 11, 2016).
 Calcium pills can also increase risk for forming kidney stones in susceptible people (Am J Clin Nutr, July 2011;94(1):270-277).

-More than 50 percent of Americans take vitamins and mineral pills (JAMA, 2016;316(14):1464-1474), prompted by heavy advertising from the $32 billion largely unregulated supplement industry.
+More than 50 percent of North Americans take vitamins and mineral pills (JAMA, 2016;316(14):1464-1474), prompted by heavy advertising from the $32 billion largely unregulated supplement industry.
 I recommend eating a wide variety of foods that are good sources of calcium, such as cheese, yogurt, fish, leafy green vegetables and beans.